What is Social Media?

 We developed these guidelines to provide everyone at the university—from communications professionals to department administrators—with basic guidance on how to best use social media toward communications goals, both as the owner of an account and as a user/contributor.
 The suggestions and best practices outlined here can help you use these channels effectively, protect your personal and professional reputation, and follow university guidelines.
 We also hope that these guidelines spark conversations among social media practitioners on campus to learn from each other as we explore these emerging platforms.

-Please review the university best practices and feel free to contact Digital Communications with any questions.
+Please review the university best practices and feel free to contact Communications and Marketing with any questions.

 Requesting or Registering an Official Tufts Social Media Account:

-If you are looking to create an account, you must meet with Digital Communication to discuss the social media policies at the university, as well as strategy, goals, messaging and best practices.
+If you are looking to create an account, you must meet with the Social Media Strategist in the Office of Communications and Marketing to discuss the social media policies at the university, as well as strategy, goals, messaging and best practices.
 Please fill out a request form and we will contact you to set up a meeting.

-If you already have an account that was created prior to September 2013, please be sure to register your account with Digital Communications.
+If you already have an account that was created prior to September 2013, please be sure to register your account with the Office of Communications and Marketing.

 Manager, Digital Content & Strategy